sifat1992/WinPyTher/README.md

 Cautions:
 - Always keep the third number block the same (1xx.1xx.0.x) for both laptop and camera → that’s the subnet.
-- nly the last digit should differ (e.g., .2 vs .10).
+- Only the last digit should differ (e.g., .2 vs .10).
 - If you assign them identical IPs, neither will work.

 After I find the camera in the SpinView, I forced all IP address to follow my laptop's IP address.
 I could not change it through FLIR -IPConfig 3.5, so I had to brute force it.

-📌 Note: I had to go through all these hassles, because the FLIR ipconfig was not working, nothing was showing up on spinView either.
-If you do not have hard luck like mine, then the official FLiR IPConfig should find the IP address of the camera and you can change it to your IP address.
+📌 Note: I had to go through all these hassles, because the FLIR ipconfig ghosted me, nothing was showing up on spinView either.
+If you are luckier than me, then the official FLiR IPConfig should find the IP address of the camera and you can change it to your IP address.
 And boom, it is done!!
+After fighting with spinView for almost 3 hours, I realized the camera itself was alive the whole time- just did not feel like showing up 😂😂😂.

-## Raw Data Collection:
+## 4. Raw Data Collection:
 - I had VLC on my laptop.
 I wanted to use it for camera streaming.
 ```
 vlc--> open network stream--> rtsp://169.254.79.239/avc?ch0 or rtsp://169.254.79.239/avc/ch1 (should be your IP) --> Play